Azure Storage

 2. (account_key or AZURE_ACCOUNT_KEY) and (account_name or AZURE_ACCOUNT_NAME)

-3. token_credential or AZURE_TOKEN_CREDENTIAL
+3. token_credential or AZURE_TOKEN_CREDENTIAL with account_name or AZURE_ACCOUNT_NAME

 4. sas_token or AZURE_SAS_TOKEN